Ember’s Story:

 Ava Ember’s Friend (Defence Witness) – Who has been friends with Ember for a long time.

-M. Redsky Teacher (Defence Witness) – Ember’s parent.
+M. Redsky Teacher (Defence Witness) – Ember’s teacher.

 Court Clerk - The court clerk is the judge’s helper.
 They say “All rise” when the judge comes in and swear in all the wtinesses.